Dongguan: Road

-Many foreign travellers to Dongguan fly into Hong Kong, which gives visa on arrival to citizens of over 170 countries.
-After landing, visitors must apply for a visa to enter mainland China.
+Many foreign travellers to Dongguan fly into Hong Kong, which gives visas on arrival to citizens of over 170 countries.
 One can travel from Hong Kong to Dongguan by bus, ferry, or train.
-Passengers travelling overland must disembark from their transport at the Hong Kong/China border to go through customs and immigration, except for those traveling on the Mass Transit Railway intercity services (former Kowloon–Canton Railway) from Hung Hom station to Dongguan, Guangzhou and beyond.
+Passengers travelling overland must disembark from their transport at the Hong Kong/China border to go through customs and immigration, except for those travelling on the Mass Transit Railway intercity services (former Kowloon–Canton Railway) from Hung Hom station to Dongguan, Guangzhou and beyond.

 People can also choose to drive between Hong Kong and Dongguan.
 With the permitted business license plate and driver license, people can drive through the customs located at Shenzhen so that to get to Hong Kong.
-Normally, it takes three hours for driving.
-In 2018, G4 Expressway (Beijing - Hong Kong and Macau Expressway) was opened, and Dongguan is one of the cities that G4 Expressway approaches.
+The drive normally takes about three hours.
+In 2018, G4 Expressway (Beijing–Hong Kong–Macau Expressway) was opened, and Dongguan is one of the cities that G4 Expressway approaches.
 This benefits people from Dongguan to travel to those cities on G4 Expressway.